13. Graphics#

 ,ylim

-– vectors of length two giving the minimal and maximal ranges on the respective axes; by default, they are extended by 4% in each direction (for aesthetic reasons; see, e.g., Figure 13.12), but see thexaxs
+– vectors of length two giving the minimal and maximal ranges on the respective axes; by default, they are extended by 4% in each direction for aesthetic reasons (see, e.g., Figure 13.12) but we can disable this behaviour by setting thexaxs

 andyaxs